Business Immigration

 To ensure your employee qualifies for an EU Blue Card in Munich, verify the following:

-• A recognized university degree (German or comparable foreign degree, verified via the Anabin database or ZAB Statement of Comparability).
+Qualifications The employee must have a recognized university degree (German degree or comparable foreign degree verified via the Anabin database or ZAB Statement of Comparability).

-• Alternatively, for IT roles, at least three years of professional experience in the last seven years (no degree required).
+Alternatively, for IT roles, at least three years of professional experience within the last seven years is acceptable, even without a formal degree.

-• Job Offer: Provide a signed employment contract or binding job offer for at least six months in a role matching their qualifications.
+Job Offer A signed employment contract or binding job offer is required for a minimum duration of six months in a role aligned with the applicant’s qualifications.

-• No Public Risk: The employee must not pose a threat to public policy, security, or health.
+No Public Risk The employee must not pose any risk to public policy, national security, or public health.

 HR Tip: Use the Anabin database to confirm degree recognition early.
 If needed, guide employees to apply for a ZAB Statement of Comparability (ZAB).